 Ragna paused and counted to five.
-“You are mesmerizing.
-I hate to admit it but there are only few people in all of Aes that can compare to you.”
+“You’re mesmerizing.
+I hate to admit it, but there are only a few people in all of Aes that can compare to you.”

 “You don’t get it.
-You are not just beautiful.
+You aren’t just beautiful.
 It is unnatural.
-Humans are not supposed to be this beautiful.
+Humans aren’t supposed to be this perfect.
 And as you walk through the streets, people will notice you.
 That alone is bad.
 But your face is now famous.
 The peace celebration and the video revealed your identity to the entire world.
 People will pay attention to you.
 And once they do, they will notice us and if they notice me, I’m fucked.
-And you are too because they will notice that you are with me.”
+And you’re too because they will notice that you’re with me.”

 “Your ID please.”
 Ragna looked up.
 They had reached the end of the line and stood before the jetty leading to the ferry.
 A short man in a black suit blocked the way.
 In his hand was a mobile device.
 Altera went ahead and showed her card.
 The agent put it on his phone.
 A red light came out and changed to green.

 “Everything’s clear,” said the man and nodded.
 He looked at the information on his phone and stared at the young Valkyrie.
 “Oh, it is you, Ms. Xion.”

 The man made big eyes.
 “I’m really sorry about the incident yesterday.
 In the name of the entire IBV, I want to apologize.”

 That was interesting.
 At least the rank and file of the IBV had not heard the truth.
 Either the President and Aura made sure, of that, or someone wanted to keep the whole affair within the higher echelons of the government.

 “It’s fine.”
 Altera smiled.
 “There’ll always be obstacles in your way.”

 “Again.
 I’m really sorry about that.
 Sometimes, I think that our directors are secretly from the Mad Scientist’s Guild.
 But that you are here means that you have a lead, right?
 Any specific idea wher-”